 I have been fortunate to have several mentors.
 One that stands out is a high school English teacher.
 I would submit a three page paper and after grading it, the instructor would attach five pages of comments critiquing what I was trying to discuss.
 At the time I didn't appreciate that, but in retrospect, he was doing me a great service.

 Who is your favorite musician/band?

 I don't really have a favorite musician or band.
 I usually let the surgical assistants pick the tunes in the operating room.
 I do have veto power though, so no heavy metal!

 What is your favorite book/what was the last book that you read?

 "Angle of Repose" by Wallace Stegner.
 It is a different book to read in your 40s as oppose to your 20s.

-Who is your favorite medical Dr. on T.V.?
+Who is your favorite medical doctor on TV?